5t3ph/11ty-rocks/src/posts/new-features-upgrade-considerations-eleventy-version-2.md

 ## Upgrading to v2.0.0

-The top three things that may impact your current projects are:
+The top two things that may impact your current projects are:

-- the change to `addPassthroughCopy` _only if_ it [meets the conditions](#breaking-changes) where it would have an impact
 - changing [collection data references](#collections-filters-and-shortcodes) like `url` to be based off of `page` and updating `templateContent` to `content`
 - [including the file extension](#content-creation) when you define a layout, ex `layout: base.njk` instead of `layout: base`